MuhammidKhaled/Correlation_Indicator/README.md

 # Correlation Trading Indicator

-A correlation-based trading indicator for MetaTrader 4 and MetaTrader 5 that visualizes inter-market relationships.
+A correlation-based trading indicator for MetaTrader 4 that visualizes inter-market relationships.
 It utilizes the price action of the strongest positively correlated instrument as an indication of potential future trend movements, thereby helping traders make informed decisions.